TheDIYGuy999/Rc_Engine_Sound/README.md

-# This is an Arduino RC engine sound generator.
+# This is an Arduino RC engine sound generator

+THIS PROJECT IS DEPRECATED!
+See new ESP32 version: https://github.com/TheDIYGuy999/Rc_Engine_Sound_ESP32

 It's based on the mojoEngineSim: https://github.com/BeigeMatchbox/mojoEngineSim

 GitHub repo: https://github.com/TheDIYGuy999/Rc_Engine_Sound